 - Plaque Control

 This multi-faceted spice isn’t just for gums.
-Studies suggest that you can potentially use turmeric for teeth plaque and buildup.
+Studies suggest that you can potentially use turmeric for teeth plaque and build-up.
 A study by the Department of Periodontology at the Bharati Vidyapeeth Deemed University concluded that turmeric mouthwash effectively reduces plaque when used in conjunction with proper brushing and flossing techniques.
 The science for this, while emerging, also looks promising.
 For sure-fire protection against plaque, you'll need to stick with fluoride toothpaste, but feel free to try a formula with turmeric for added anti-plaque benefits.

 - Other Potential

 If it doesn't whiten, then can turmeric stain your teeth?
 Probably not.
-Though turmeric has a pretty intense yellow color, you would need to eat or drink it regularly for it to stain your teeth.
+Though turmeric has a pretty intense yellow colour, you would need to eat or drink it regularly for it to stain your teeth.
 Plus, brushing your teeth twice a day and cleaning between teeth daily can help prevent those surface stains.
 If you want whiter teeth, try some clinically proven teeth whitening methods.

 Even though turmeric has its roots in history, it has countless uses beyond seasoning in the modern world.
 From treating gingivitis to helping reduce plaque, emerging research shows that turmeric could play a part in your oral health.
-Still, as promising as the research on turmeric may be, remember that DIY remedies should never replace proper brushing and flossing practices.
+Still, as promising as the research on turmeric may be, remember that DIY remedies should never replace proper brushing and flossing practises.
 You should always speak with your dental professional before changing your oral care routine.
 Your dental professional can help you explore both new and natural ways to care for your smile.